rtm-rs/rtm-rs.github.io/source/content/docs/guides/build-an-adapter.md

 ### Common Command Behavior

-Every ROM command has a couple of features available out-of-the-box:
+Every RTM command has a couple of features available out-of-the-box:

 * `relation` - returns current relation for the current command
 * `source` - original relation that was injected to the current command initially